Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 The benefits to a fixed van shower include no setup or teardown in order to shower.

-It’s also nice to have a place to use the van toilet in privacy.
+It’s also nice to have a place to use the toilet in privacy.

-While not the best use of storage space, a fixed van shower can still function as storage.
-For example, my fixed van shower houses my dirty laundry bag, broom, and hanging clothes that I remove before showering.
+While not the best use of storage space, a fixed shower can still function as storage.
+For example, my van shower houses my dirty laundry bag, broom, and hanging clothes that I simply remove before using the shower.
+Honestly, there’s usually a bag of dog food in there, too.

 #2 Van Life Shower Idea – Modular